Skip to main content

 Native Range

-Lilium candidum is native to the eastern Mediterranean, from the Balkans (Greece, Albania) through Turkey, Lebanon, Syria, and Israel.
-It occurs on rocky, calcareous slopes and in light woodland from near sea level to approximately 3,000 feet (900 m).
-It has been cultivated so long that wild populations are difficult to distinguish from ancient garden escapes.
+Lilium candidum is native to the eastern Mediterranean region, with a range from the Balkans (Greece, Albania) through Turkey, Lebanon, Syria, and Israel into the broader Levant.
+The species occurs on rocky calcareous slopes and in light open woodland from near sea level to approximately 3,000 feet (900 m).
+The species has been cultivated so long (with documented use in Minoan culture from approximately 1,500 BCE and continuous European cultivation since at least the Roman period) that wild populations are difficult to distinguish from ancient garden escapes, and the cultivated and wild populations have been intermixed for so many generations that the genetic distinction has substantially blurred.
+The Madonna lily common name reflects the species' association with religious art beginning in the medieval period.

 Suggested Uses